alexpetros/triptych/SPECIFICATIONS.md

 # Specifications

-This is a document in which I'm keeping track of the various technical decisions I'm making in the polyfill, so that the proposals can be built out with the necessary specificity.
+The purpose of this document is to keep track of the various technical decisions I'm making in the polyfill, so that the proposals can be built out with the necessary specificity.

 ## Hyperlinks